tmcneil-g/theories-data-sci-curricula/README.md

-# Theories data science curricula comparisons
+# Higher education theories for data science curricula comparisons

 A theoretical investigation of how undergraduate data science programs perform against two data science frameworks, the National Academies' "Data Science for